 People Also Ask: Can Beginners Play Valorant

 Yes, beginners can play Valorant.
-In fact, the low minimum requirements, similarity to other first-person shooter games, and relatively new community of gamers make Valorant the perfect game for beginners.
+In fact, the low minimum requirements, its similarity to other first-person shooter games, and the relatively new community of gamers make Valorant the perfect game for beginners.
 Many players have a similar level, growing with the game as it is updated and improved.
 New games have to be more inclusive to appeal to different audiences.
 Valorant achieves this by providing gamers with characters, maps, and weapons requiring different skill levels to play.

 What is Valorant?